zackees/aicode/README.md

 Happy CODING!

 # Releases
+  * 2.0.30 - Architect mode is now off by default.
+It's not general purpose.
+To switch it on, use `--deep`
   * 2.0.18 - Internal refactor to make interactive usage of aider.chat easier to deal with.
   * 2.0.6 - Asking for restoring history is now disabled always.
   * 2.0.5 - Watchmode now enabled by default.